collabnix/dockerlabs/beginners/dockerfile/arg-dockerfile-runtime.md

-# Demonstrating Runtime Variable in DockerFile using ARG
+# Demonstrating Runtime Variable in Dockerfile using ARG

 ## Tested Infrastructure